 Follow the link for more information about Cornerstones: - https://cornerstoneseducation.co.uk/about/

 Our curriculum design is based on the most up-to-date understanding of how children learn more and remember more.
 It will allow them to ‘bump into’ concepts regularly as they move through the school, and move these concepts into their long-term memories.

-Our curriculum is further enriched through our Forest School, specialist teachers in Dance, PE, Music and Modern Foreign Languages.
-Our assembly programme ensures that children learn about famous authors, e-safety, mental health, PSHE (Personal, Social, Health Education) and RSE (Relationship and Sex Education).
-Pupil voice is further enhanced through our bi-weekly house group meetings, expertly led by our year 6 heads of houses and steered by our school council.
+The curriculum is further enriched through Forest School provision and having a specialist teacher in French (KS2).
+Our assembly programme ensures that children learn about Fundamental British Values, PSHE (Personal, Social, Health Education) and RSE (Relationship and Sex Education).
+Pupil voice is further enhanced through our bi-weekly house group meetings, expertly led by our Year 6 heads of houses and steered by our school Eco-council.

 To further explore our vision for the curriculum at Oaklands, please read of Curriculum statement below.